-Mehfil design and deployment
+Mehfil Design and Deployment

 Mehfil is an Urdu word that means, a social gathering or hangout.
 To gather news reports and grievances from citizens, we deployed Mehfil in collaboration with a popular IVR service in Pakistan, called Polly.
-Polly [22] is a speech-based, telephone service accessible over simple and feature phones that spreads useful social development-related information to low-literate and tech-shy people by engaging them through light entertainment.
-Using its entertainment appeal, Polly trains its tech-shy users to use IVRs and incentivizes them to spread the service to others.
-During 2012 and 2013, Polly organically spread from 5 initial users to 165,000 users who engaged in 636,000 phone calls without any external advertisement of the service.
-34,000 of these users also started using a job search service that was made available through Polly [1].
-In 2017, Polly was live in Pakistan.
-We collaboratively added Mehfil, citizen news reporting and grievances regarding local area issues, to Polly that resulted in a new interface described below.
+Polly [22] is a speech-based, telephone service accessible over simple and feature phones that spreads useful development-related information to low-literate and tech-shy people by engaging them through light entertainment, Using its entertainment appeal, Polly trains its tech-shy users to use IVRs and incentivizes them to spread the service to others.
+During 2012 and 2013, Polly organically spread from 5 initial users to 165,000 users who engaged in 636,000 phone calls, without any external advertisement of the service.
+34,000 of these users also started using a job search service that was made available through Polly.

+In 2017, Polly is still live in Pakistan.
+We collaboratively added Mehfil, citizen news and grievances reporting regarding local area issues, to Polly that resulted in the new interface described below.
 A user wishing to interact with Mehfil places a missed call to Mehfil's number.
 A missed call is where the caller dials a number and immediately hangs up as soon as the phone starts ringing on the other side.
 This is to signal to the missed call recipient to call back.
-In developing countries, a missed call is a popular way to request a callback.
+In developing countries, missed calls are a popular way to request callback.
 Mehfil uses missed calls to subsidize airtime costs for its users.
-Soon after a missed call.
-Mehfil calls back.
-Users are greeted with traditional greetings, informed that the call is being recorded for research purposes, and warned that they should not record any personal information.
-The users are then provided multiple options; To interact with Polly, press 1; <other advertised IVR services>; to report a problem in your area, press 5; to report a news event, press 6.
+Soon after a missed call, Mehfil calls back.
+Users are greeted with traditional greetings, informed that the call is being recorded for research purposes, and warned that they should not record any personally identifiable information.
+The users are then provided multiple options: to interact with Polly, press 1; <other advertised IVR services>; to report a problem in your area, press 5; to report a local news event, press 6.